UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Nzechukwu throws significantly more leather — a 1.1 sig. strike per minute gap.
 Negumereanu is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Nzechukwu has tighter striking defense, making opponents miss more often.

 The Pick: Kennedy Nzechukwu over Nicolae Negumereanu.
-The model gives Nzechukwu a slight nod at 63% — this could easily go either way.
+The model gives Nzechukwu a slight nod at 62% — this could easily go either way.
+The market implies 45% for Negumereanu, but our model sees only 38%.
+That 7-point gap favoring Nzechukwu is worth watching.

 Maryna Moroz vs Mariya Agapova